neighborhood-watch-alarm/nwa/README.md

 # Neighborhood Watch Alarm System (NWA)
-NWA is an open source client-server-based neighborhood security system that is assembled and managed locally.
+NWA is an open source neighborhood security system that is assembled and managed locally.

-The system consists of Arduino-based sensor devices, **alarms**, placed in the home and a Raspberry Pi **server**.
+The client-server system consists of Arduino-based sensor devices, **alarms**, and a Raspberry Pi **server**.
 The devices communicate via LoRa signals and a TTN Gateway.
 The server sends text-messages when an alarm is triggered.

 For general and installation related information, please see the [**main site**](https://nwa-site.herokuapp.com/)